|

 The main building of the Inner Shrine is designed in a special architectural style that resembles the granaries and treasure storehouses of prehistoric Japan.
 Building materials come entirely from Japanese white cypress, Hinoki.
 The roof is not supported in the usual way by the walls, but the ridge beam is carried instead by two large columns at either end which are embedded directly into the ground.
 No nails are used in its construction.

-Every twenty years the shrines are torn down and new ones are built on an adjacent site.
 The empty site of the previous shrine is covered with large white pebbles and retains its sacredness.
 A small wooden hut shelters a sacred central post or "column of the heart".
 The new shrine will be erected over and around this post in twenty years time.
 The most recent rebuilding, in 1993, was the 61st time since the practice began in the 690's.
 The preparations for the 62nd rebuilding have begun, to be completed in 2013.

 "In this way the site is purified and the structures are renewed while preserving the original ancient design.
 The new shrines are not considered a replica of Ise, but are 'Ise re-created.'
 That is, the recreation process reveals Shinto's understanding of nature which does not make monuments, but 'lives and dies, always renewed and reborn.' "